cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-3-control-flow.md

 is required to preserve their values.
 A called function must preserve these registers' values for its caller.
 The remaining registers belong to the called function.
 If a calling function wants to preserve such a register value across a function call, it must save the value in its local stack frame.

+The `rip` instruction pointer contains the next instruction that the CPU is going to execute.
+When the CPU is at the `call` instruction to call a function, it pushes the address of the next instruction to run after the current function call to the stack.

 The structure of a Stack Frame with a Base Pointer looks like this: